Mitsu66/seocmder/README.md

 ### Installation
 #### 1. Linux

-You needs to have php installed and php-curl library.
+You need to have php installed and php-curl library.
 Replace by your own path and add an alias with the console :
 ```
 alias seocmder="php /var/seocmder/seocmder.php"